 Membership on the team requires an application process that consists of a firearms proficiency exam, physical fitness test, multi-faceted scenario based exam and an oral board.
 To apply, personnel must have 2 years of police experience and be off of probation with the Kirkland Police Department.
 Once appointed to the team, members serve a probationary period of 1 year, which includes completion of BASIC SWAT training.
 Team members must pass a physical fitness test twice a year and a firearms proficiency exam quarterly.

-METRO SWAT is a multi-agency tactical response team, covering many of the incorporated cities within greater Pierce County.
-METRO SWAT provides primary coverage to the membership of the Pierce County Cooperative Cities group: Bonney Lake, Buckley, DuPont, Fife, Lakewood, Milton, Orting, Puyallup, Roy, Steilacoom and Sumner; METRO SWAT also responds to outside jurisdictions through mutual aid requests.
-The authorized staffing of 21 tactical officers, five snipers and five negotiators is drawn from the agencies that comprise METRO SWAT.
-Tactical EMS coverage is currently provided by members of the Steilacoom Fire Department.
+METRO TRT is a multi-agency tactical response team, covering many of the incorporated cities within greater Pierce County.
+METRO TRT provides primary coverage to the membership of the Pierce County Cooperative Cities group: Bonney Lake, Buckley, Fife, Milton, Orting, Puyallup, and Sumner; METRO TRT also responds to outside jurisdictions through mutual aid requests.
+The authorized staffing of 16 tactical officers, and five negotiators is drawn from the agencies that comprise METRO TRT.

 Snohomish County is a part time team trained to handle a variety of situations.
 We pride ourselves on our professionalism and ability to remain flexible.